ccakes/terraform-provider-aws/website/docs/r/elasticsearch_domain.html.markdown

 * `security_group_ids` - (Optional) List of VPC Security Group IDs to be applied to the Elasticsearch domain endpoints.
 If omitted, the default Security Group for the VPC will be used.
 * `subnet_ids` - (Required) List of VPC Subnet IDs for the Elasticsearch domain endpoints to be created in.

 Security Groups and Subnets referenced in these attributes must all be within the same VPC; this determines what VPC the endpoints are created in.
+IP-based access policies are not supported for domains with a VPC endpoint.

 **snapshot_options** supports the following attribute: